Perl-Apollo/Corinna/rfc/attributes.md

 ```

 ### 6.2.3.6 `:handles(...)`
-This modifier is used to delegate methods to the object contained in this
+This attribute is used to delegate methods to the object contained in this
 field.
 You may pass it either a list of IDENTIFIERs and/or
 IDENTIFIER:IDENTIFIER mappings.